Victim and Witness Assistance Program

 Department of Defense Instruction 6400.07 Incorporating Change 2 - Standards for Victim Assistance Services in the Military Community of 6 July 2018

-Department of Defense Instruction 1342.24 - Transitional Compensation for Abused Dependents 23 Sep 2019
+Department of Defense Instruction 1342.24 - Transitional Compensation for Abused Dependents of 23 Sep 2019

 Secretary of the Navy Instruction 5800.11B - Victim and Witness Assistance Program (VWAP) of 5 Jan 2006